gsirhc/AdvancedTail/README.md

 ### Features at a Glance
 * Tail any text-based file in a user-friendly GUI
 * Advanced Filtering using regular expressions
-* Advanced line trimming using regular expressions to enhance readbility
+* Advanced line trimming using regular expressions to enhance readability
 * Lightweight/small footprint
 * Demo mode to show how it works
 * Simple text search